dadrian/https-upgrade/explainer.md

 or content.
 This allows web servers that serve different content on HTTP and HTTPS to prevent autoupgrades.

+The browser may choose to upgrade active and passive mixed content in addition to upgrading links.

 The upgrade behavior will require a small change to the fetch spec once the browser behavior is finalized.